sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-cpp-object-memory-layout-part-1-single-inheritance/index.md

   </figcaption>
 </figure>

-The CPU access memory most efficiently when data is aligned to certain boundaries (for some architectures this is a requirement).
+The CPU access memory most efficiently when data is aligned to certain boundaries (for some architectures this is actually a requirement).
 For example, a 4-byte integer is typically fastest to read or write when it starts at an address that’s a multiple of 4.
 If a field would otherwise start at an unaligned address, the compiler adds some unused bytes (padding) to move it to the next properly aligned position.

 With a bit (no pun intended) more pointer arithmetic, we can actually peek at those padding bytes.